Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-In this work we are especially interested in the case: $P_{{\rm hid}}^{\alpha}=0$ ($\Rightarrow E_{{\rm hid}}=0$); in this case, $m+T={\rm constant}$, i.e., the energy exchange, due to the action of the force $F_{{\rm EM}}^{\alpha}$, occurs only between proper mass (i.e., internal energy) and translational kinetic energy.
-Also, $\mathcal{P}_{{\rm ind}}=dm/\tau$, and for static observers in flat spacetime $u_{\alpha;\beta}=0$, so that the second term of (\ref{eq:DE/dt}) vanishes.
-We can thus write: where is the rate of variation of translational kinetic energy, and the the third equality may be obtained by differentiating (\ref{eq:P0staticDecomp}) and comparing with (\ref{eq:Pmech+Pind}).
-An example is the problem depicted in Fig. \ref{fig:DipoleMagnet}b): a magnetic dipole falling along the symmetry axis of the field generated by a strong magnet. $P_{{\rm hid}}^{\alpha}=0$ for this configuration.
-That this is a solution (a non-helical one) of the equations of motion supplemented with Mathisson-Pirani condition is shown by arguments analogous to the ones given in Appendix \ref{sub:Comparison-of-the-SSC-aplications} for the gravitational analogue depicted in Fig. \ref{fig:Hawking}a below.
-From the point of view of the static observers, $\vec{E}=0$ and only magnetic field $\vec{B}$ is present; since the latter does no work in any charge/current distribution, no work can be done on the dipole; thus naturally $F_{{\rm EM}}^{\alpha}u_{\alpha}=0$.
-According to Eq.~(\ref{eq:Ptrans+Pind}), this arises from an exact cancellation between $\mathcal{P}_{{\rm trans}}$ and $\mathcal{P}_{{\rm ind}}$: on the one hand there is (in the $u^{i}=0$ frame) an attractive spatial force $F_{{\rm EM}}^{i}$ causing the dipole to gain translational kinetic energy; on the other hand there is a variation is of its internal energy (proper mass $m$) by induction, which allows for the total work to vanish (this is in agreement with rationale in~\cite{Wald et al}, p.
+is the rate of variation of \emph{translational kinetic energy}, and we noted that $F_{{\rm EM}\perp}^{\alpha}v_{\alpha}=md\gamma/d\tau$.
+An example is the problem depicted in Fig.~\ref{fig:DipoleMagnet}b): a magnetic dipole falling along the symmetry axis of the field generated by a strong magnet.
+(We have $P_{{\rm hid}}^{\alpha}=0$ for this configuration \footnote{That this is a solution of the equations of motion supplemented with Mathisson-Pirani condition can be seen by arguments analogous to the ones given in Appendix \ref{sub:Comparison-of-the-SSC-aplications} for the gravitational counterpart. }).
+From the point of view of the static observers, $\vec{E}(u)=0$ and only magnetic field $\vec{B}(u)$ is present; we know that the latter can do no work, because if we think about the dipole as a current loop (cf.~Fig.~\ref{fig:DipoleMagnet}) and consider the force exerted in each of its individual moving charges, we see that the magnetic force $\vec{F}=q(\vec{v}\times\vec{B})$ is always orthogonal to the velocity $\vec{v}$ of the charges, so that no work can be done.
+It is thus quite natural that $F_{{\rm EM}}^{\alpha}u_{\alpha}=0$.
+According to Eq.~(\ref{eq:Ptrans+Pind}), this arises from an exact cancellation between $\mathcal{P}_{{\rm trans}}$ and $\mathcal{P}_{{\rm ind}}$: on the one hand there is an attractive spatial force $\vec{F}_{{\rm EM}}$ causing the dipole to gain translational kinetic energy; on the other hand there is a variation of its internal energy (proper mass $m$) by induction, which allows for the total work to vanish (in agreement with the reasoning in~\cite{Wald et al}, p.
 21).
-See also in this respect Sec.~\ref{sub:Summarizing-with-a_simple} and Appendix \ref{sub:Conserved-quantities,-proper}.
+Further remarks on this issue are given in Secs.~\ref{sub:Summarizing-with-a_simple} and Appendix \ref{sub:Conserved-quantities,-proper}.